ibm-cloud-docs/openwhisk/pkg_alarms.md

 {:download: .download}
 {:gif: data-image-type='gif'}

 # Alarms
 {: #pkg_alarms}

-The `/whisk.system/alarms` package can be used to fire a trigger at a specified frequency.
+The `/whisk.system/alarms` package can be used to fire a trigger or feed at a specified frequency.
 Alarms are useful for setting up recurring jobs or tasks, such as invoking a system back up every hour.
 {: shortdesc}

 The package includes the following feeds.